Become a New Jersey notary public with Notary Rotary, Inc.

 Although an official seal is not required for a New Jersey notary public, most use a New Jersey notary stamp as a matter of convenience.
 If the notary does not have an ink stamp, his/her name and commission expiration date must be printed or typed on the certificate as indicated.

 New Jersey requires notaries public to purchase and use a journal or book to record all notarial acts performed.
-The notary journal offers a record of what really occured if, and when, a notarization is called into question.
+Notary Rotary's New Jersey notary journal offers a record of what really occured if, and when, a notarization is called into question.
 Required information includes: 1) date and time of notary act, 2) type of act (i.e., acknowledgment), 3) title of document, 4) date document was signed, 5) signature; printed name and address of each signer, and if applicable, each witness, and 6) form of ID -- e.g. identification document, personal knowledge, or credible witness.
 Note: Journals should be bound to prevent tampering.
 Please visit our store for your seal, stamp, journal, and any other New Jersey notary supplies.

 Enter the store to view all products offered for New Jersey notaries public.
 Follow the onscreen instructions through the order process and your order will ship as soon as we are able to process it, usually within 2-3 days.